Sophisticated & Affordable Home Security Features

 When shopping for a high-tech yet affordable home security system, you will probably notice a lot of terms being used to describe them, like 4K, HD and the like.
 While at first glance these may seem somewhat confusing, when you examine what each feature means in greater detail, you’ll see how they are pretty easy to understand.
 Much like the 4K TVs that are currently available, 4K surveillance is essentially a super clear and high-quality type of footage.
 For a security camera to be 4K, it must have around 4,000 horizontal pixels; the overall industry standard for a 4K Ultra HD camera is 4096 x 2160 or a whopping 8,847,360 pixels — more than enough to get really clear footage.

 An HD security camera system uses the same type of gold standard that you are probably used to in your TV and DVD/Blu-Ray Player; HD security cameras capture super clear images that are much better than the hard-to-make-out images from older cameras.
 HD security cameras are sub-divided into three categories: analog, digital IP and wire-free — which, as its name implies, means that they are not attached to the home with wires and can be placed pretty much anywhere you like.
-Each type has a system that will store a large amount of HD footage.
+Verisure Smart Alarm has a system that will store a large amount of HD footage.

 What about color night vision?